bosconian-dynamics/hackshell/README.md

 console.log( shell.exec( '/join-0000' ) )
 console.log( shell.exec( 'chats.send{ channel: "0000", msg:"Hello Scum!" }' ) )
 ```

+Alternately, `cli.js` provides a basic command line interface.
+Run `node cli` in the project root to start the command line (send a standard SIGINT with Ctrl+c to exit the cli).

 # Structure & Implementation
 The shell emulator works by organizing "commands" (analogous to hackmud's "scripts") defined with a name, security level, and operation into "command domains" (hackmud's "users", "corps", and... basically anything that might prefix a script name).
 The shell can then parse input strings and scriptors to resolve respective commands in the appropriate domain.